JoshMorrison99/isXSS/README.md

 # isXSS
 `isXSS` is a XSS vulnerability scanner that scans for reflected characters that could potentially lead to reflected XSS.
 These are the following characters that are checked for reflection: `' " < >`

+## TODO
+- Add check for SQL Injection (If `'` character is returning 500 error, then this should be logged to console)

 ## Usage 1 - stdin
 ```
 cat allUrls.txt | python3 isxss.py